easybiblabs/angular-http-watcher/README.md

 #### Specifing custom default values

-If you need a custom event name oder you want to change the defaults which http statuses are saved and which not in your app, you can do this easily by defining the constant ``HTTPWATCHER_DEFAULTS`` in your app.
+If you need a custom event name oder you want to change the defaults which http statuses are saved and which not in your app, you can do this easily by using the ``httpWatcherConfig`` provider in your app.
 On initialization this will be used by the interceptor.

 Currently support are these values, shown with their default values, all optional:
 ```js